marconak-matej/marconak-matej.github.io/_pages/about.md

 title: "About"
 ---

-I have a decade of experience as a software engineer, during which I have designed, developed, and deployed robust and scalable applications.
+I'm a software engineer with a decade of experience in designing, developing, and deploying robust and scalable applications.
 My experience:

 **Backend Development**: